NaluCFD/Nalu/docs/source/user/nalu_run/nalu_inp.rst

    prefixed with ``turbulence_averaging.name`` but only the variable name after the period should appear in the input file.

+.. inpfile:: turbulence_averaging.forced_reset

+   A boolean flag indicating whether the averaging of all quantities in the turbulence averaging section is reset.
+If this flag is true, the running average is set to zero.

+.. inpfile:: turbulence_averaging.averaging_type

+   This parameter sets the choice of the running average type.
+Possible values are:

+   ``nalu_classic``
+     "Sawtooth" average.
+The running average is set to zero each time the time filter width is reached and a new average is calculated for the next time interval.

+   ``moving_exponential``
+     "Moving window" average where the window size is set to to the time filter width.
+The contribution of any quantity before the moving window towards the average value reduces exponentially with every time step.

 .. inpfile:: turbulence_averaging.time_filter_interval

-   Number indicating the time filter size over which calculate the running average.
-The current implementation of the running average in Nalu uses a "sawtooth" average.
-The running average is set to zero each time the time filter width is reached and a new average is calculated for the next time interval.
+   Number indicating the time filter size over which to calculate the running average.
+This quantity is used in different ways for each filter discussed above.

 .. inpfile:: turbulence_averaging.specifications